Retro fridge freezer buying guide

 Bush retro fridge freezers

-Bush sells a single retro fridge freezer model, the Bush Classic BFFF60, exclusively through Argos.
-At the time of writing, there are only two colours in stock, so you'll have to pick between cream or black.
+Bush sells a single retro fridge freezer, the Bush Classic BFFF60, exclusively through Argos.
+At the time of writing, there are only two colours in stock - cream or black.

 If you want a more striking retro fridge freezer, consider buying from a brand that offers brighter colours.

 Bush retro fridge freezers on the Argos website are priced around £430.
 This buys you a stylish but affordable retro fridge freezer.
 These retro models come with an internal LED light, chrome metal handles, four fridge shelves and three freezer drawers.
-The interior of the fridge (including the rear wall) is made of plastic.
+The fridge interior (including the rear wall) is made of plastic.

 Servis retro fridge freezers

-Retro fridge freezers from Servis have a top-mounted design, which means the freezer is positioned at eye level.
-You can buy a retro Servis fridge freezer from the brand's website in black, cream, pale blue, pistachio green, red or tangerine orange.
+Some Retro fridge freezers from Servis have a top-mounted design, which means the freezer is positioned at eye level.
+You can buy a retro Servis fridge freezer from the brand's website in black, cream, pale blue, pistachio green, chilli red or tangerine orange and you can choose different fridge to freezer ratios.
+There is also a left-handed door option.

 Smeg retro fridge freezers